jon-mil-92/DisplayHotKeys/README.md

 2. Select a scaling mode value in the "Scaling Mode" drop-down box for the hot key slot.

-	* Select "Preserve" to preserve the aspect ratio of the image.
+	* Select "Preserved" to preserve the aspect ratio of the image.

 	* Select "Stretched" to stretch the image to the edges of the panel.